CSCfi/csc-user-guide/docs/cloud/rahti/gpu.md

           nvidia.com/gpu: 1
 ```

-And run the follwing command to start the pod:
+And run the following command to start the pod:
 ```bash
 oc apply -f gpu-example-1.yaml
 ```